ervc/newcandy/readme.md

 # out: array([  100.,   200.,   500.,  1000.,  2000.,  5000., 10000.])
 ```

-The different arrays have different shapes depending on how they vary.
+The different arrays have different shapes dependant on which dimension they vary.
 For an output with `nt` times, `nz` cells, and `nspec` species, the outputs are as follows:

 - times: *1D array, shape (nt,)*
   - Output times in years.